GoogleCloudPlatform/dialogflow-ccai-omnichannel/README.md

    - Upload an background image 600x1200 hi-res PNG
    - Upload a logo
    - Upload an avatar
+4. For this demo we are integrating an iframe with the preview of the add in the external website interface.
+In a real world application, this will be provided through an ads platform.

 ### Node JS Backend Server